ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-your-first-time-around-with-ecamm-live.md

 <samp class="blue">Go Live</samp>
 : If you’re logged in and ready to go, or if you’re using a stream key.

+<samp class="blue">Preview</samp>
+: If you've selected an upcoming [scheduled broadcast](009-broadcast-to-facebook/#creating-a-new-scheduled-live) in Facebook or YouTube.

 <samp class="blue">Record</samp>
 : If your <samp>Destination</samp> is set to <samp>Record Only</samp>